zhouchangping/taskProject/javascript函数式编程-1.md

     return s.toUpperCase();
 });

-class maybe extends Functor {
+class Maybe extends Functor {
     map(f) {
         return this.val ?
 Maybe.of(f(this.val)) : Maybe.of(null);
     }